The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Axion-Like Fields from the -Torsion

 where $\mathcal{N}$ is a normalization constant.
 We may define a tensor $Q^{\mu \nu \lambda}{}_{\alpha \beta \gamma}$ such that

-and so $\det K = C \det Q$, where $C$ is a (formally infinite) field-independent ``constant", with no physical significance, which can be absorbed in the path-integral normalization constant $\mathcal{N}$, and thus canceled when one computes normalized correlation functions, which are physically relevant.
+So, $\det K = C \det Q$, where $C$ is a (formally infinite) field-independent ``constant'', with~no physical significance that can be absorbed in the path integral normalization constant $\mathcal{N}$, and~thus canceled when one computes normalized correlation functions that are physically~relevant.

 We can then write